 There is nothing like apples with cinnamon and this is a great way to use up leftover apples.
 The sweet apple mixed with the warm, rich cinnamon is heavenly.

-I can eat a bowl of these Skillet Apples all on their own, but also love pairing it with a scoop of vanilla ice cream.
+I can eat a bowl of these Skillet Apples all on their own, but also love pairing it with a scoop of vanilla ice cream, over my pork chops or in my oatmeal.
 My kids love dessert.
 I mean, what kid doesn’t?

 How to Cook Apples on the Stove: